18.07.20243 min read

 Now using a combination of using statements:

-• Execute SQL query (SqlCommand)
+• Execute SQL Query with SqlCommand

 Here you can see how to nest the using statements.